Allogeneic Transplant (Bone Marrow & Stem Cell)

 Allogeneic means taken from someone else.

-What is bone marrow and stem cells?
+What is bone marrow and what are stem cells?

 Bone marrow is a spongy material found inside our large bones, like the femur (thigh), hip, and ribs.
 Bone marrow is made up of cells called hematopoietic stem cells.
 There are also cells found in your bloodstream called peripheral blood stem cells.
 These stem cells are different than those used for research - those are embryonic stem cells.